Average German ICT salaries

 As a result of the global ICT skills gap, tech workers are benefitting from a sizeable increase in salaries.
 Worldwide, software developers and other ICT workers are showing up in statistics as being among the top average earners.
 Germany is showing the same results.
 With average German ICT salaries coming in at more than €59,000 per annum, the time has never been better for new graduates and career changers.

 According to Trading Economics & Statistisches Bundesamt, the current average salary in Germany is €45,708 (as of January 2018).
 However, Statistisches Bundesamt, in another piece of research, offers statistics on all salaries across Germany.
 According to their research, ICT workers are the second highest earners among all other economic sectors.
+There has never been a better time to learn to code.

 Average German ICT salaries against others